Food By Themes

 Recently, our team went down to the branch at Parkway Parade to try their new range of bagels.
 Out of the lot, the Green Onion Cream Cheese ($7.90) was a crowd-favourite thanks to the winning combination of sesame bagel, chopped green onions, and thick cream cheese.
 If you’re a fan of garlic like us, the Garlic Cream Cheese ($6.90) is a great choice; this one’s crispy with melted garlic cream cheese within.
 For a Korean bagel with a local twist, go for the Coconut Kaya Butter ($6.90).
 It features a bagel topped with coconut shreds, and a slab of butter and Hainanese kaya in between.

-Read more about B For Bagel
+Read our B For Bagel coverage.

 Tanglin Mall outlet